DavidSquire/git-real/README.md

-The cake is a lie
+Cake is the best desert ever!